munozrc/design-comparison/README.md

 # Design Comparison

-It allows you to compare your relationship with the designs in desktop and mobile view
+This project is based on the functionality of FrontendMentor that allows you to compare the desktop or mobile design with your solution